yiliaofan/consul/website/source/api/agent/service.html.md

 services with a given names (several may match), while `/v1/agent/health/service/id/<service_id>` will match a single service only.

+If you know the ID of service you want to target, it is recommended to use the version `/v1/agent/health/service/id/<service_id>` so you have the result for the service only.
+When requesting `/v1/agent/health/service/name/<service_name>`, the caller will receive the worst state of all services having the given name.

 Those endpoints return the aggregated values of all healthchecks for the service and will return the corresponding HTTP codes: